-The Company classifies its investments into financial assets at fair value through profit or loss ("FVTPL"), held-to-maturity ("HTM") financial assets, loans and receivables ("LAR") and available-for-sale ("AFS") financial assets.
+The Company classifies its investments into financial assets at FVTPL, HTM financial assets, LAR and AFS financial assets.

 The classification depends on the purpose for which the investments were acquired or originated.
-Management determines the classification of its investments at initial recognition and re-evaluates this at every reporting date.
+Management determines the classification of its investments at initial recognition.